itbusina/testlemon-docs/docs/docs/index.md

     {
       "url": "/auth/login",
       "validators": [
-        "body-contains:This is some awesome thinking!"
+        { "body-contains": "This is some awesome thinking!" }
       ]
     }
   ]